serlo/frontend/README.md

 export default HelloWorld
 ```

-This is one of the rare places where typing is mandatory.
+This is one of the rare places where types are mandatory.

-### CSS Helper
+### Polished

-To boost your creativity, we included a bunch of useful css [helper](https://polished.js.org/docs/):
+To boost your creativity, we included a bunch of useful css [helper from polished](https://polished.js.org/docs/):

 ```tsx
 import React from 'react'